Metre-Ray/summary-agent/README.md

 ## Known bugs

+For now Summarization API is not able to process large chunks of text and chunking long text into smaller chunks gives very long waiting times.
-Summarization of the whole page gives error in AI summarizer (NotSupportedError or NotReadableError)
+Thus summarization of the whole page for now gives error in AI summarizer (NotSupportedError or NotReadableError).
+I beleive in the future API will improve and allow for summarization of long texts.

 ## Additional info